Joe Louis: Film and television

 Louis appeared in six full-length films and two short films.

 Louis had a starring role in the 1938 race film Spirit of Youth, in which he played a boxer with many similarities to himself.

 In 1943, he was featured in the full-length movie This is the Army, which starred Ronald Reagan, with appearances by Kate Smith singing "God Bless America" and Irving Berlin, and which was directed by Michael Curtiz.

 In 1946 he played himself in Joe Palooka, Champ, a movie based on the comic strip Joe Palooka created by Ham Fisher.

 Louis once again played himself in the short film Johnny At The Fair in 1947.
 The short film takes place at the Canadian National Exhibition (CNE) where a boy becomes separated from his parents and meets a host of celebrities including former Canadian Prime Minister William Lyon MacKenzie King and champion figure skater Barbara Ann Scott.

-In 1948 Louis stars as himself in Joseph Lerner's The Fight Never Ends.
+In 1948 Louis starred as himself in Joseph Lerner's The Fight Never Ends.

-In 1955 Louis is once again cast as himself in a small role in The Square Jungle written by George Zuckerman and starring Tony Curtis.
+In 1955 Louis was once again cast as himself in a small role in The Square Jungle written by George Zuckerman and starring Tony Curtis.

 Louis's last feature-length movie role took place in the 1970 comedy The Phynx in which a rock band goes on tour in Albania in order to save Americans being held hostage.

 He was a guest on the television show You Bet Your Life in 1955.
+In 1977, Louis made a small cameo appearance on the TV series Quincy M.E.

 In 1953, Robert Gordon directed a movie about Louis's life, The Joe Louis Story.
 Filmed in Hollywood, it starred Golden Gloves fighter and Louis lookalike Coley Wallace in the title role.
 The film suffered from low budget and production values, sluggishly intercutting clips from Louis's actual bouts with indifferent audio sync.